Posts

 Image

 What is Cardioversion?
 Cardioversion is a form of electrical treatment used to change the heart from atrial fibrillation to a normal rhythm (sinus rhythm).
 It is usually done in a synchronized manner (the R wave of the EKG rhythm).
 What is defibrillation?
 Defibrillation is a form of electrical shock treatment used to change the heart from a life-threatening cardiac rhythm to a normal one.
 It is usually done by a medically trained person.
-What is the difference between Cardioversion and Defibrillation?
+Learn more about: Chest pain assessment and the EKG What is the difference between Cardioversion and Defibrillation?
 Cardioversion is not done as an emergency, whereas defibrillation is usually done emergently.
 The level of electrical energy used is decided by the doctor.
 ACLS protocols are usually followed.
+Learn more: Lessons to be learnt about CPR

 PREVENTING THE SPREAD OF INFECTION